daitangio/egg_box/README.md

-### More advanced project: led_dream_2021 TBD
+### More advanced project: tnt_box_2023

+Feature:
+    - A 10x10cm box with a Display, a count down button and lights effect
-Led Dream uses a simpler approach than egg box and enable deep sleep for a always-on installation.
+    - This version uses a simpler approach than egg box and enable deep sleep for a always-on installation.

+Refer to [specific readme](./src/tnt_box_2023/README_tnt_box.md) which include detailed build instructions

 ### Other projects